 This type of silica sand is a high-quality round and sub-round silica sand with mesh sizes ranging between 8×16 and 100.
 It has many uses including:

-turf sand used for infill to protect artificial turf and increase its life expectancy
+- turf sand used for infill to protect artificial turf and increase its life expectancy

-roofing sand for specialty roofing tiles, flooring titles, and colored grout
+- roofing sand for specialty roofing tiles, flooring titles, and colored grout

-building and industrial sands as an ideal base for construction, concrete, bricks, foundry, and flooring
+- building and industrial sands as an ideal base for construction, concrete, bricks, foundry, and flooring

-water filtration sand used in wells, filters, and other water fixtures
+- water filtration sand used in wells, filters, and other water fixtures

 When speed and bagging rate is important, automating the dispensing of pallets and slip sheets helps to reduce labor requirements for feeding shipping pallets into an automated palletizing system with a robot.

-With the added palletizing automation, the system is now able to fill and stack 100 lb. paper valve bags at a rate of 10-12 bags/minute.
+With the added palletizing automation, the entire system is now able to fill and stack 100 lb. paper valve bags at a rate of 10-12 bags/minute.
 The company can also quickly swap out settings to fill and stack 50 lb. valve bags at a rate of 15-16 bags/minute.